opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 ```

 The cardinality count is approximate.
-If you had tens of thousands of products in your store, an accurate cardinality calculation requires loading all values into a hash set and returning its size.
-This approach does not scale well because it requires more memory and causes high latency.
+If you had tens of thousands of products in your store, an accurate cardinality calculation requires loading all the values into a hash set and returning its size.
+This approach doesn't scale well because it requires more memory and causes high latency.

 You can control the trade-off between memory and accuracy with the `precision_threshold` setting.
 This setting defines the threshold below which counts are expected to be close to accurate.
 Above this value, counts might become a bit less accurate.
 The default value of `precision_threshold` is 3,000.
 The maximum supported value is 40,000.